barakman/Relay/ReadMe.txt

-In order to relay messages between a Slack channel and a Telgram room, you need the following:
+In order to relay messages between a Slack channel and a Telegram room, you need the following:

 1. SLACK_TOKEN:
    - Generate a token for the Slack channel at https://api.slack.com/docs/oauth-test-tokens